maxence-charriere/go-app/docs/web/documents/lifecycle.md

 // OnAppUpdate satisfies the app.AppUpdater interface.
 It is called when the app
 // is updated in background.
 func (a *littleApp) OnAppUpdate(ctx app.Context) {
-	a.updateAvailable = ctx.AppupdateAvailable // Reports that an app update is available.
+	a.updateAvailable = ctx.AppUpdateAvailable() // Reports that an app update is available.
 }

 func (a *littleApp) Render() app.UI {